 Best B&O headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best B&O headphones you can buy in 2019.

-Whether you're looking for elegant Bluetooth wireless headphones, nifty in-ear noise-cancellers or good old wired headphones, Bang & Olufsen has something to suit your needs.
+Whether you're looking for elegant Bluetooth wireless cans, nifty in-ear noise cancellers or good old wired headphones, Bang & Olufsen has something to suit your needs.

-B&O's headphones tend to boast premium price tags, but the Danish audio outfit does tend to deliver a mix of premium materials and excellent build quality.
+B&O's headphones tend to boast premium price tags, but the Danish audio outfit does deliver a mix of premium materials and excellent build quality.